-The thresholds for gifts and inheritances taken on or after 9 October 2019 are:
+The group thresholds were increased in Finance Act 2024.
+The thresholds for gifts and inheritances taken on or after 2 October 2024 are now as follows:

-- Group A €335,000
+• Group A €400,000

-- Group B €32,500
+• Group B €40,000

-- Group C €16,250
+• Group C €20,000

 The definition of a "child" has been changed by Finance Act 2022 in response to amendments to the Succession Act 1965 made by the Birth Information and Tracing Act 2022.
 It is now possible for impacted individuals to make an election as to the relationship to apply for CAT purposes where a person takes a benefit from his/her birth parents or his/her social parents.